jeremynoesen/BoneBot/README.md

   - Note: main message input will override reply input
 - Random text (If properly configured)

+If you make a mistake in typing the command, or wish to generate another meme with similar inputs, you can edit the message to fix it without needing to send another message.

 ### Responder
 The responder will respond to a message with another when a trigger phrase is said.